 The more a writer gets to exercise those particular muscles, the better.
 It will pay off in all the other kinds of B2B content we write.

-Writing a B2B press release is easy.
-It’s writing a good one that’s hard.
+Writing a B2B press release is easy; writing a good one is hard

 In his 2016 blog* The 15 B2B copywriters I don’t want to be, Doug Kessler wrote:

 “Almost anyone can fill in the blanks of this highly constrained corporate template (‘We’re thrilled to welcome Attila to our growing Hun team.’) but no one will ever read a press release even though lots of places publish them.”